-If your AFT department is limited in any of the above areas, you have an opportunity to make big gains by putting in place development programs to nurture your staff responsible for these areas.
+If your AFT department is limited in any of the above areas (evaluate them using our Short Form AFT Assessment), you have an opportunity to make big gains by putting in place development programs to nurture your staff responsible for these areas.
 Here are a number of methods you can use.
 A combination of them may be most effective.

 - Create a mentorship program using internal or outside experts.
 For example, an employee with expertise in a competency the AFT lacks could become a mentor to applicable AFT staff.
 If communication skills are an issue, a sales person with good communication skills could be assigned as a mentor.
 Another rich resource for mentoring can found in the companies trusted advisors; your CPA, banker, insurance broker or other advisors.
 A mentorship relationship should be a transparent, goal oriented exercise with both parties having equal say in the objectives and agreement in the commitment required for success.